Mc-Zen/quill/quill.typ

   let circuit = block(
     width: circuit-width, height: circuit-height, {
-    set align(top + left) // qcircuit could be called in a scope where these have been changed which would mess up everything
+    set align(top + left) // quantum-circuit could be called in a scope where these have been changed which would mess up everything

     let to-be-drawn-later = () // dicts with content, x and y